People

 Bio

-Nan Wang is postdoctoral fellow in the Radiological Sciences Laboratory in Dr. Setsompop's lab.
+Nan Wang is an Instructor in the Radiological Sciences Laboratory in Dr. Setsompop's lab.
 She received her PhD degree in Bioengineering Department from UCLA in 2020 and worked as a postdoctoral scientist at Cedars-Sinai Medical Center before joining Dr. Setsompop's Lab.
 Nan has been particularly interested in the development of fast acquisition/reconstruction techniques to improve the performance of MRI.
 She developed the multitasking dynamic contrast enhanced MRI technique that is able to quantitatively differentiate diseased tissues from normal in multiple organs with reduced dose, high spatiotemporal resolution, and motion-resolved acquisition.
 She will continue to work on the development of fast multi-parametric MRI techniques.

 Students